FREE UK SHIPPING ON £50 | HANDCRAFTED IN THE UK

 Essential oils

-We adore essential oils and the aromas they provide therefore all of our vegan candles are scented enterally with essential oils.
+We adore essential oils and the aromas they provide, so all of our candles are scented with essential oils.

-An interesting fact is that fragrance and essential oils can share the same ingredients.
-To achieve a specific scent in fragrance oils, perfume companies use both artificial ingredients and ingredients extracted from plants (which are natural).
-For example, linalool and limonene are terpenes that occur naturally in essential oils like bergamot oil and orange oil, respectively.
-However, because they are being mixed with synthetic ingredients, they can’t be called 100% natural anymore.
-In addition, they will not have the same aromatherapy benefits as when used in their pure form – essential oils.
+Interestingly, fragrances and essential oils can share the same ingredients.
+To achieve a specific scent in fragrance oils, perfume companies use both artificial ingredients and ingredients extracted from plants.
+For example, linalool and limonene are terpenes naturally occurring in essential oils like bergamot and orange, respectively.
+However, because they are being mixed with synthetic ingredients, they can’t be called 100% natural, sustainable and eco-friendly anymore.

 Which scents are better?